junxit/us-congress-bills-116/bill.md

 > ## § 399V–7.
 Program to improve the care provided to patients in the emergency department who are at risk of suicide
 >
-> - **(a)** *In general* The Secretary shall establish a program (in this section referred to as the “Program”) to improve the identification, assessment, and treatment of patients in emergency departments who are at risk for suicide, including by—
+> - **(a)** *In general* The Secretary shall establish a program (in this Act referred to as the “Program”) to improve the identification, assessment, and treatment of patients in emergency departments who are at risk for suicide, including by—
 >   - **(1)** developing policies and procedures for identifying and assessing individuals who are at risk of suicide; and
 >   - **(2)** enhancing the coordination of care for such individuals after discharge.
 > - **(b)** *Grant establishment and participation*